aojewola/Microsoft-ADC-Bootcamp/README.md

 # Microsoft-ADC-Boootcamp
-Repo containing all the problem solutions at the Bootcamp
+This repo contains solutions to the problem/challenge questions assigned on Data Structure and Algorithms throughout the bootcamp.